PendingMitch/pendingmitch.github.io/_tabs/about.md

 # Mitchell Penders

-- Junior IT Support Analyst from Kent, England
+- IT Support Analyst from Kent, England
 - A Levels in Computer Science, Business, Financial Services.
 - Former Lead Developer of Astrocom V2, 2CalRP, and Coastal Response